My IBM Log in Subscribe

 Pharmaceuticals

 For the life sciences industry, drug discovery and production require an immense amount of data collection, collation, processing and analysis.
-A manual approach to development and testing could lead to calculation errors and require a huge volume of resources.
+A manual approach to development and testing might lead to calculation errors and require a huge volume of resources.
 By contrast, the production of Covid-19 vaccines in record time is an example of how intelligent automation enables processes that improve production speed and quality.

 Retail

 AI is becoming the secret weapon for retailers to better understand and cater to increasing consumer demands.
-With highly personalized online shopping, direct-to-consumer models and delivery services competing with retail, generative AI can help retailers and e-commerce firms improve customer care, plan marketing campaigns, and transform the capabilities of their talent and their applications.
+With highly personalized online shopping, direct-to-consumer models and delivery services competing with retail, generative AI can help retailers and e-commerce firms improve customer care, plan marketing campaigns and transform the capabilities of their talent and their applications.
 AI can even help optimize inventory management.

 Transportation